Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S2. Influence of Coulomb interactions

-where the second term is the correction from a finite $P_\text{QPC}$.
-The prefactor of $P_\text{QPC}$ [i.e., $ \mathcal{T} (1 - \mathcal{T}) \mathcal{T}_A \mathcal{T}_B $] equals the chance that two distinguishable particles bunch after a two-particle scattering event.
-In equation~\eqref{eq:fermion_pint}, only a positive $P_\text{QPC}$, i.e., an extra interaction-induced bunching is allowed, as free fermions perfectly anti-bunch during two-particle scatterings.
-A positive $P_\text{QPC}$ has indeed been shown numerically in e.g., Ref.~[\citen{BellentaniPRB19}], where fermions Coulomb-interact near the central QPC.
-This extra bunching might be understood as a spatial separation (of two incoming fermions) generated by the repulsive Coulomb interaction near the central QPC.
+where the second term is the correction from finite $P_\text{QPC}$.
+The prefactor of $P_\text{QPC}$ [i.e., $ \mathcal{T} (1 - \mathcal{T}) \mathcal{T}_A \mathcal{T}_B $] is the probability that two distinguishable particles bunch after a two-particle scattering event.
+In Eq.~\eqref{eq:fermion_pint}, only a positive $P_\text{QPC}$, i.e., an extra interaction-induced bunching is allowed, as free fermions perfectly anti-bunch during two-particle scatterings.
+A positive value of $P_\text{QPC}$ has indeed been shown numerically in, e.g., Ref.~\cite{SBellentaniPRB19}, where fermions Coulomb-interact near the central QPC.
+This extra bunching can be understood as a spatial separation (of two incoming fermions) generated by the repulsive Coulomb interaction near the central QPC.
 By contrast, for bosons, interaction near the QPC would possibly induce an extra anti-bunching.
-It is then another non-trivial issue to build a confirmative connection between interaction Hamiltonian and the value of $P_\text{QPC}$ for different types of particles.
+It is then another non-trivial issue to build a confirmative connection between the interaction Hamiltonian and the value of $P_\text{QPC}$ for different types of particles.